playfulcorgi/faas-node/README.md

 ## Watch Example<a name="watchExample"></a>

+In production, it may be better to stop watching the handler's directory:

 ```bash
 docker run --name my-faas -v /my-faas-sources:/app -p 80:80 -e WATCH=false playfulcorgi/faas-node
 ```

-In production, it may be a better to stop watching the handler's directory.

 ## Example Docker Image Using f-n As Base